nabulator/nabulator.github.io/src/beatmania.md

 Felt is probably a little better but slip-free rubber is probably the best.
 The encoder works great.

-# Future Work
+## Future Work

+Functional-wise the controller is excellent.
+Buttons and turntables are responsive and feel just like the arcade.
+The controller is robust to aggressive play and feels solid.
-Performance wise the controller is excellent.
-It's holds well under aggressive play and responds well.
-Most of my complaints are mechanical.
-There were a few failures in wire due to my poor crimping as well, but easily fixed.
+Most complaints I have are mechanical, largely due to my poor woods craftsmanship.
+There were a few failures in wire due to my poor crimping as well, but those were easily fixed.

 The alignment pins with magnets works poorly.
 This is probably because the wood itself is too heavy, and the magnets simply can't support more than 20 lb of weight when help vertically on one side.
-The magnets *can* support that weight however they must be aligned very precisely.
+The magnets *can* support that weight, however they must be aligned very precisely as they need to be making a solid contact with the mating metal.
 Since adding magnets was a afterthought, and I could only source one type of magnet to attach to wood (did not feel like using epoxy this time), precise alignment was difficult to achieve.

- The controller itself is rather large and unwieldy.
-Difficulty to hold in one hand and definitely not easily movable.
-A more compact and lighter controller may be desirable.
+The controller itself is rather heavy and large.
+It is difficult to hold it in one hand and can fall apart due to it's weak modular connections.
+A more compact and lighter frame may be desirable.

 The angular momentum of the turntable feels slightly off, it is a little light and the turntable itself is too light and wobbles slightly.
 Part of the reason is that the plate is only mounted to the bearing in two of the four locations.
+Ideally, custom manufactured bearing with the correct mounting positions is ideal.

+## Appendix

-# Links
+### Links

 a.
 [Remy Wiki][1], the authoritative fan-based Bemani site for English
 b.
-These people make controllers if you don't want to build your own [gamo2][2] (unaffilitaed)
+These people make controllers if you don't want to build your own [gamo2][2] (unaffiliated)
 c.
 [Beat Beat Revolution 3rd Gen][3] A flash simulator for beatmania
 d. [consandstuff github build][4] includes the builds for sdvx & iidx controllers
 e. [slagcoin.com][5] A great resource for building arcade style fight sticks